Switch Statements

 The values in each

-statement must be literals, not variables, and they must be unique (you cannot write twocase
+casestatement must be literals, not variables, and they must be unique (you cannot write twocasestatements with the same value)

-Example switch
+Example switch statement

 -